Wells Fargo pays $575 million to settle state investigations

-NEW YORK — Wells Fargo will pay $575 million in a settlement with attorneys general from all 50 states and the District of Columbia that are investigating its banking practices, which have included phony accounts and manipulative sales practices.
+NEW YORK — Wells Fargo will pay $575 million in a settlement with attorneys general from all 50 states and the District of Columbia that are investigating fake accounts opened without the knowledge of customers and a string of other dodgy practices.

-Under the agreement announced Friday, the bank will also be required to create teams to review and respond to customer complaints about its banking and sales practices.
+Under the agreement announced Friday, the bank will also create teams to review and respond to customer complaints about its banking and sales practices.

 Wells Fargo has already been ordered to pay more than $1.2 billion in penalties and faced stricter regulations.